rharbird/microbit-challenges/docs/source/tutorials/music.rst

     :align: center
     :scale: 70 %

 .. warning:: You cannot control the volume of the sound level from the micro:bit.
-Please be very careful if you are using headphones.
-A speaker is a safer choice for work with sound.
+Please be very careful if you were using headphones.
+A speaker is a safer choice while
+	working with sound.

 You can also connect your micro:bit to a speaker using crocodile clips: